ADD CONDITION

 FAQ

-What is the primary use of this drug?
+What is the purpose of this drug?

-This drug is used for the temporary relief of minor aches and pains of muscles and joints associated with simple backache, arthritis, strains, bruises, and sprains.
+This drug is for the temporary relief of minor aches and pains of muscles and joints associated with simple backache, arthritis, strains, bruises, and sprains.

-How often can I apply this product?
+How should I apply this drug?

-Adults and children 2 years of age and older can apply it to the affected area not more than 3 to 4 times daily.
-For children under 2 years, consult a doctor.
+Apply to the affected area not more than 3 to 4 times daily.

 Are there any warnings I should be aware of?